 Miraculous Cures Using VOM and LLLT

-She has worked with horses using VOM and LLLT technology.
-Her results with horses have been just as amazing and outstanding as with small animals.
+Dr.Elliot has worked with horses using VOM and LLLT technology.
+Her results with horses have been just as successful as with small animals.

-Mabelene, a 7 year old female quarter horse which was pregnant and due to deliver her foal in about six months at the time she got her first treatment.
-She seemed ok to owner but moving slowly.
-After first VOM treatment both the owner of the horse and stable owner commented that Mabelene seemed more comfortable, moved around the barn and pasture more easily and was generally easier to handle.
+Maybelline, a 7-year-old female quarter horse who was pregnant and due to deliver her foal in about six months at the time she got her first treatment.
+She seemed ok to the owner but moving slowly.
+After first VOM treatment, the owner of the horse and stable owner commented that Mabelene seemed more comfortable, moved around the barn and pasture more easily and was generally easier to handle.
 One more VOM treatment was given a month later.
-Reports are that she continues to seem more comfortable in general and easier to handle than before any VOM treatments.
+Reports are that she continued to seem more comfortable in general and easier to handle than before any VOM treatments.